 Raimatang is a village inside Buxa Tiger Reserve.
 The unique location of the village inside the forest and close to the Bhutan border and its beautiful surrounding has made it an attractive offbeat tourist destination for Dooars.

 Raimatang does not have a strong tourism infrastructure, there are a few homestay-type accommodations run by local people.
 The rooms are small and the service is not much to write home about.
 But the service shortcomings are well balanced by nature which has blessed the village and its surrounding area with bounty.

-The total area of the village is less than a square kilometer and from one place to another is hardly 5 to 10 minutes walk.
+The total area of the village is less than a square kilometre and from one place to another is hardly a 5 to 10 minutes walk.
 The main road passes West to East, originating from the riverbed and ending at the forest bungalow.
 A parallel road further south goes inside the village where most of the tourist accommodations are located.
-The village has a total of less than a hundred household and there is no big shop in the village.
+The village has a total of less than a hundred households and there is no big shop in the village.
 The nearest shop where you can get your brand of cigarette or some chocolate for your child is about 10 km away at Kalchini and you have to cross a river to get there.